kyma-project/serverless/components/serverless/README.md

 ### Cause

-Docker engine uses Rosetta for virtualization, which causes issues on M1 Mac.
+The Docker engine uses Rosetta for virtualization, which causes issues on M1 Mac.

 ### Remedy

-Disable `Use Rosetta for x86/amd64 emulation on Apple Silicon` option in the Docker Desktop general settings.
+Disable the `Use Rosetta for x86/amd64 emulation on Apple Silicon` option in the Docker Desktop general settings.